push-based/observable-hq--audit/README.md

 }
 ```

+Pretty nice we could even maintain the height exactly.

 ## Phase 2 - View Port and LCP Detailled Look

 **Section - Hero**

-The hero section maintains a littla bit of fancy text and a video.
+The hero section maintains a little bit of fancy text and a video.

 From the toolbar review I have a note regards a flicker in the tiny images of the headline on the right.
 When openin and closing the search overlay I realized that some images are constantly loaded.
 2 images visible in the small bubbles in the headline.

 ![img-observablehq-search-fetch_michael-hladky](https://user-images.githubusercontent.com/10064416/162595418-a4dbc55e-3808-4a00-a10c-c2b2035c3789.PNG)

-A second look in conparison to the rest of the resources showed that these 2 images are with far distance the biggest on the page. 🤣
+A second look in comparison to the rest of the resources showed that these 2 images are **with far distance the biggest** on the page. 🤣
-Due to the usage of CSS and the background-image attribute the priority is always `high` so there is no chance our LCP content gets first.
+Due to the usage of CSS and the background-image attribute the priority is always `high` so there is no chance our LCP content gets loaded first.

 ![img-observablehq-search-network_michael-hladky](https://user-images.githubusercontent.com/10064416/163600935-ae0151a8-da8d-47e8-9a76-3b3d7c55ccbb.PNG)

-I assume it is triggeren by reacts CD and the usage of css variables as background image but iI'm not sure ATM.
+I assume it is triggeren by react's CD and the usage of CSS variables as background image but I'm not sure ATM.

 For now I will keep it with a note to research later...